nexient-llc/tf-module-components/README.md

 `check` is defined as [a double-colon rule](https://www.gnu.org/software/make/manual/html_node/Double_002dColon.html).
 This allows us to define `check` multiple times across multiple Makefiles.
 Each definition can be thought of appending new commands (note that the execution order of the different `check`s should **not** matter; if it does you need to reevaluate).
 They will all be run.
 In this module, you can see that each `Makefile` has its own `check` target that collects linting and testing for items in that specific Makefile.

-> Whenever you want to consume make files that aren't under the default naming convention (e.g. Makefile), use `makefile -f path/to/file`.
+> Whenever you want to consume make files that aren't under the default naming convention (e.g. Makefile), use `make -f path/to/file`.

 ### Graceful "Does not Exist" Target Failures